In Amsterdam, Even The Tourists Say There Are Too Many Tourists

 This was hardly the first time he'd been disturbed by late-night revelers.
 Many are tourists who vomit in his potted plants, urinate in his mailbox, and scream-sing outside his door.
 "My city is seen as one where anything goes," he says.

-Standing in front of Nap's open door, one drunk Elvis replied: Amsterdam sells drugs and prostitution — and he and his friends partake.
+Standing in front of Nap's open door, one drunken Elvis replied: Amsterdam sells drugs and prostitution — and he and his friends partake.
 "We buy your streets, we are paying for it," he recalls the Elvis told him.
-"Just move, go live elsewhere."
+"Just move; go live elsewhere."

 Nap, a 59-year-old author of language textbooks, does not want to live anywhere else.
 He moved here 40 years ago as a student.
 He and his German-teacher wife, Conchita Lavalette, 55, raised their daughter in a cute house between a chapel and a canal in Amsterdam's Red Light District.